 Ghostwriting projects include a newspaper medical column for a University of Texas Medical Branch rural training track clinic and articles on travel, fashion, and finance for a popular women’s blog.
-The Engaging Minds, Turnitin, and Destination Go blogs carry my work.
-Professionally, I have authored college writing and teaching curriculum for Bedford/St. Martin’s and Wadsworth/Cengage, with my most notable work being research training videos in Questia, the world’s largest online library, and the TeamUP on-demand Faculty Professional Development Portal.
+The USA Today Happy Ever After, Engaging Minds, Turnitin, and Destination Go blogs carry my work.
+Professionally, I have authored college writing and teaching curriculum for Bedford/St. Martin’s and Wadsworth/Cengage, including research training videos in Questia, the world’s largest online library.
+I also present at education and technology conferences.

 Want to listen to conversations with me?
 Check out these FREE podcasts: People Who Know Stuff, Author2Author, and Ideas to Books.